 - Students should plan to arrive at least 10 minutes prior to the commencement of all examinations.
-Lateness is unacceptable. - No electronic devices may be brought into the examination room. - Students must ensure that their mobile phone is turned off (or preferably secured at home or the front office) while sitting an examination OR an in-class assessment task. - Students should ensure they have all the necessary equipment for each examination. - Students must ensure they have a print dictionary for the language they are studying where it is required. - No borrowing of equipment is permitted in the examination room.
+Lateness is unacceptable. - No electronic devices may be brought into the examination room. - Students must ensure that their mobile phone is turned off and, in their bags, behind their chairs, (or preferably secured at home or the front office) while sitting an examination OR an in-class assessment task. - Students should ensure they have all the necessary equipment for each examination. - Students must ensure they have a print dictionary for the language they are studying where it is required. - No borrowing of equipment is permitted in the examination room.
 All equipment is to be kept in a clear plastic sleeve no pencil cases allowed!